FurkanDanisman/Airbnb-Project---Rshiny/README.md

 + *bathrooms*: The number of bathrooms available ranges from 0 to 8.
 + *bedrooms*: The number of bedrooms available ranges from 0 to 10.
 + *beds*: The number of beds available ranges from 1 to 16.
-+ *bed_type*: The dataset contains character values representing the types of beds available (e.g., real bed, sofa bed, etc.).
++ *bed_type*: The dataset contains character values representing the types of beds available (e.g., a real bed, sofa bed, etc.).
 + *price*: The nightly price for renting the listing varies from 15.0 to 1400.0.
 + *guests_included*: The number of guests included in the base price ranges from 0 to 16.
 + *extra_people*: The additional cost for each extra guest ranges from 0.0 to 235.0.